How does different testing tools improve application lifecycle

 Leverage DAST for Final Checks

-Using DAST testing on live applications so that vulnerabilities are revealed at the runtime is part of the final tests on security.
+Using DAST testing on live applications so that vulnerabilities are revealed at runtime is part of the final tests on security.

-It is pointed out that one should use DAST testing on the live applications for the vulnerabilities that are to be revealed when the application is running as part of the final tests on security.
+It is pointed out that one should use DAST testing on live applications for the vulnerabilities that are to be revealed when the application is running as part of the final tests on security.

 Deploy RASP in Production